syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if either any of the supplied arguments are not numeric values.
+&#35;VALUE! - occurs if either any of the supplied arguments are not numeric values.

-#NUM! - occurs if the supplied startDate is not a valid date.
+&#35;NUM! - occurs if the supplied startDate is not a valid date.

-#NUM! - occurs if the supplied startDate plus the value of the months argument is not a valid date.
+&#35;NUM! - occurs if the supplied startDate plus the value of the months argument is not a valid date.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/10.2.png](Calculate-functions_images/Calculate-functions_img175.png)

+_EOMONTH_

 ### NETWORKDAYS.INTL